twitterml/django-rest-apis/README.md

 - Open a browser and go to the URL specified by your deploy (http://your-app-name.herokuapp.com)

-Additionally, you can get the ffprobe portion of the code sample working on Heroku as well.
-You need to do the following:

-- Set the root buildpack with the following setting:

-	heroku buildpacks:set https://github.com/integricho/heroku-buildpack-python-ffmpeg --app your-app-name

-- Rebuild & deploy the app (either via command line or via the UI)

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/twitterdev/django-rest-apis)

 Invalidating Twitter tokens on Heroku